 - able to function under certain possible low-resistance circuit conditions

-OPPS has produced some posters and other materials on battery safety for vaping products.
+OPPS has produced some posters and other materials on battery safety for vapes.

 Under the GPSR you are classed as a producer if you are one of the following: